eduardopoleo/eduardopoleo.github.io/_posts/2019-09-26-computer-architecture-pt2.md

 ![clock](https://eduardo-tutorial-videos.s3.us-east-2.amazonaws.com/blogs/computer_arch_2/clock_2.png)

 We can see how the clock output will continuously oscillate between 1 ("tick") and 0 ("tock").
 The time elapsed between the beginning of a tick and the end of a tock is known as a clock cycle and corresponds to a discrete unit of time.
-Sequential chips can then listen to this "passage of time" and account for it when calculating its output.
+Sequential chips can then listen to this "passage of time" and account for it when calculating their output.

 The first task in our quest to understand the RAM is to build a memory bit, basically a chip that can remember the state of one bit which has been set at some point in the past.
 We are going to based our design on a sequential chip known as [D flip flop](https://en.wikipedia.org/wiki/Flip-flop_(electronics)#D_flip-flop), which we will be treating as a black box.
 Feel free to check its NAND gate based implementation on the link I provided.

 ![DFF](https://eduardo-tutorial-videos.s3.us-east-2.amazonaws.com/blogs/computer_arch_2/dff_5.png)

-The flip flop's output at any given time *t* is simply its historical input at the previous unit of time *t-1* so in essence the flip flop just outputs a delayed signal.
-Now, we are interested in building a memory bit that can hold onto a value potentially forever so a mere flip flop won't do because the output value gets overridden after cycle.
-In order to accomplish this we can then extend the flip flop functionality using the multiplexer device we derived on my [previous post](https://eduardopoleo.github.io/2019/09/28/computer-architechture.html):
+The flip flop's output at any given time *t* is simply its historical input at the previous period of time *t-1* so in essence the flip flop just outputs a delayed signal.
+We are interested in building a memory bit that can hold onto a value potentially forever so a mere flip flop won't do because the output value gets overridden after each cycle.
+We can achieve 'true' memory by extending the flip flop functionality using the multiplexer gate derived on my [previous post](https://eduardopoleo.github.io/2019/09/28/computer-architechture.html):

 ![1 bit mem](https://eduardo-tutorial-videos.s3.us-east-2.amazonaws.com/blogs/computer_arch_2/3_mem_bit2.png)

-This chip now possesses a **load** input that will determine whether or not we override **out** with the incoming **in** signal.
-We can wire these devices in such a way that `load = 1` lets `in` through overriding `out` on the next cycle, and `load = 0` feeds back **out** into the DFF again perpetuating its value on the next cycle.
+In the diagram above we have a MUX gate with 3 inputs **load**, **in** and **out**, notice how the latter is fed back into the bit from the DFF output.
+The **load** bit will determine whether or not we override **out** with the incoming **in** signal.
+We can wire these devices in such a way that `load = 1` lets `in` through overriding `out` on the next cycle, and `load = 0` feeds back **out** into the DFF again perpetuating its value onto the next cycle.

 We can better understand this by examining example presented on the table above.
-Let's say we want to store the value 1 on this particular memory bit which currently has it set to 0.
+Let's say we want to store the value 1 on this particular memory bit which is currently set to 0.
 We start at `time = 0` by setting **load** and **in** to 1 allowing **in** to reach the DFF.
-At `time = 1` **in** replaces **out** and our memory bit start emitting the value that we want in this case 1, at this point we also turn set `load = 0` to prevent the information on the DFF from being overwritten.
-At subsequent time cycles the memory bit will keep outputting 1 as long as we do not flip **load** back on, effectively remembering the information that we wanted.
+At `time = 1` **in** replaces **out** and our memory bit starts emitting the value 1, at this point we also turn set `load = 0` to prevent the information on the DFF from being overwritten by future incoming **in**.
+At subsequent time cycles the memory bit will keep outputting 1 as long as we do not flip **load** back on, effectively remembering the information for as long as we need to.

 ## Why sequential logic matters
 We could make the case that we do not need a time-delay to be able to remember an output.
 We could for example achieve the same result just by using a multiplexer that feeds its output back to itself like we see in the following diagram:

 ![fake mem bit](https://eduardo-tutorial-videos.s3.us-east-2.amazonaws.com/blogs/computer_arch_2/4_fake_mem_bit.png)

-On the surface this device behaves similarly to the memory bit we described above: when `load = 1` we override the **out** value, then when `load = 0` we keep the same output.
+On the surface this device behaves similarly to the memory bit we described above: when `load = 1` we override **out** with **in**, and with `load = 0` we perpetuate **out**.
 Now this implementation has some issues the first one being related with systems that loop on themselves like we see below:

 ![strange loop](https://eduardo-tutorial-videos.s3.us-east-2.amazonaws.com/blogs/computer_arch_2/loop.png)